 After your child's birth, UCSF will submit the birth certificate, which is required by California law, to the San Francisco County Health Department for registration.
-A certified copy will be mailed to your home.
+A certified copy can be obtained in person or via mail.
+Instructions will be provided prior to discharge.
 Should you ever need additional certified copies, you may get them from the San Francisco Department of Public Health, Office of Vital Records or the California Office of Vital Records.